HCI-Groovy-Goobers-II/schedules/deliverable4.md

 ### Findings section [Brandon]

+Findings section - include at least TWO:
+  - screenshots from testing results
+  - diagrams and charts from testing session results
+  - mockups and examples

 ### Retrospective

 Amber will be working on this.
 Make sure you get your personal statement in.
 I did not see a length requirement so maybe try 1-2 paragraphs and some bullet points?